ibruteforce94/raspibolt/guide/bonus/bitcoin/btcpayserver.md

   $ nano settings.config
   ```

-* Insert the following lines in the configuration file
+* Insert the following lines in the configuration file (instead of the default password, insert the one you written down when making nbxplorer postgres db)

   ```sh
   btc.rpc.cookiefile=/home/bitcoin/.bitcoin/.cookie